-For all fossil peaking plant technology options, the AG simulated dispatch model uses a dispatch logic functionally consistent with NYISO energy and ancillary services markets.57 Specifically, the AG model estimates the net EAS revenues earned by the peaking plant on an hourly basis assuming dispatch of the plant and market offers set at the opportunity cost of producing energy or providing reserves.58 In the model, the fossil peaking plant technology options can earn revenues through supplying in one of four markets: (1) DAM commitment for energy, (2) DAM commitment for reserves, (3) RTM dispatch for energy, or (4) RTM supply of reserves.
+For all fossil peaking plant technology options, the AG simulated dispatch model uses a dispatch logic functionally consistent with NYISO energy and ancillary services markets.
+Specifically, the AG model estimates the net EAS revenues earned by the peaking plant on an hourly basis assuming dispatch of the plant and market offers set at the opportunity cost of producing energy or providing reserves.
+In the model, the fossil peaking plant technology options can earn revenues through supplying in one of four markets: (1) DAM commitment for energy, (2) DAM commitment for reserves, (3) RTM dispatch for energy, or (4) RTM supply of reserves.
 In addition, a plant maintains the ability to buy out of either DAM energy or reserves commitments, based on changes in RTM prices.
-Hourly net revenues are calculated to ensure that fixed startup fuel and other costs are recovered, and dual-fuel capability (if applicable) is accounted for through the option to generate on natural gas or ultra-low sulfur diesel (ULSD) based on a comparison of fuel prices.
+Hourly net revenues are calculated to ensure that fixed startup fuel and other costs are recovered, and dual-fuel

-57 In practice, an individual plant's historical and actual net EAS revenues may differ from the modeled revenues of the hypothetical peaking plant considered here.
+&lt;sup>57 In practice, an individual plant's historical and actual net EAS revenues may differ from the modeled revenues of the hypothetical peaking plant considered here.
 Actual revenues could be higher or lower than modeled revenues for various reasons related to plant-specific cost, operational, and fuel portfolio management factors that vary from those of the hypothetical peaking plant.

-58 AG assumes that LBMPs would not be affected by the incremental supply provided by the peaking plant.
+AG assumes that LBMPs would not be affected by the incremental supply provided by the peaking plant.